gallery

 Staff Biographies

 cliffhanger Vancouver Staff Eric FurlotteEric has been climbing for more than half of his life, and the things he loves most about climbing are the sense of fulfillment it brings him and the incredible quality of people he meets through the climbing community.
 He has traveled to various climbing destinations across Canada, the United States, and South East Asia.
-Eric moved to Vancouver 11 years ago and promptly began working for Cliffhanger, and the Vancouver location quickly became his second home.
-Over the years, he has worked as a belayer, top rope, lead and technique instructor, and route setter.
-Eric was promoted to Assistant Manager in 2001, and in 2002 took over the role of Manager.
+Eric moved to Vancouver twelve years ago and promptly began working for Cliffhanger.
+Over the years he has worked as a belayer, top rope, lead and technique instructor, and route setter.
+Eric was promoted to Assistant Manager in 2001, and in 2002 he became the gym’s Manager.
 Eric is always eager to share his knowledge of climbing with members of the gym, and finds himself continually inspired by old and and new climbers alike.
-When Eric isn’t managing the Vancouver gym, you might find him skiing, kite surfing, or (of course!) climbing in Squamish.
+When Eric isn’t managing the gym, you might find him skiing, kite surfing, or (of course!) climbing in Squamish.

 Thomas began climbing in the summer of 2008, in the Wilderness Leadership Program at the Squamish Campus of Capilano University.
 Thomas spent a lot of his free time after school climbing in the Smoke Bluffs, and like most of us in the climbing community, he quickly fell in love with climbing—and it’s now one of the most enjoyable aspects of his life.
 Thomas started working as a belayer at Cliffhanger in September of 2009, and has since moved into the roles of Floor Supervisor, Introductory Course Instructor, and Junior Program Coach.
 In November of 2010, Thomas earned his Level 1 Climbing Gym Instructor Certification from the ACMG.
 Besides Squamish, Thomas loves to climb on Tung Lung Chau in Hong Kong, and his favourite types of climbing are slab and crack.
 His most memorable climbing moment would be going up the Apron of the Chief (Diedre) in his first week of climbing (yes, he did a multi-pitch climb on his fifth day!).
 When Thomas is not climbing, he enjoys photography, hiking, rollerblading, and playing table tennis or ice hockey.
 Above all, Thomas loves climbing because of the people he meets, and most importantly because of the peace and happiness he gets from it.